marcosjanini/ApukkaResortApp/README.md

   •	List of activities and tours offer in the resort, with the possibility of booking them.

-  •	Location of the Resort using Google Maps API
+  •	Map with the location of the Resort

 # TECHNOLOGY STACK